 At Lynton, we abide by our rule: “If it has an API, we can integrate it.”

 The length of an integration project depends on whether it is standard or custom.
 Typically, each follows these timelines:

-- A standard integration, meaning one that doesn’t involve any custom field mappings or similar customization, takes anywhere from 30 – 60 days.
+- A standard integration, meaning one that doesn’t involve any custom field mappings or similar customization, can get up and running quickly, especially if you're using SyncSmart or Data Sync.
+Please note: sometimes they can take a little longer as well, anywhere from 30 to 60 days.